GUT-AI/gut-ai/README.md

 ### Pitch

-The GUT-AI initiative is an initiative which aims to eliminate the *multiple, single-points-of-failure* when using Artificial Intelligence for real-life applications in the *real world*.
+The GUT-AI initiative is an initiative which aims to eliminate the *multiple, single-points-of-failure* when using AI for real-life applications in the *real world*.

 ### Vision

-We believe that there should be no organization or person in our world who wants to use Artificial Intelligence, but not be able to do so.
-We also believe in a world where Artificial Intelligence hand in hand with human interaction are in an ever improving situation.
+We believe that there should be no organization or person in our world who wants to use AI, but not be able to do so.
+We also believe in a world where AI hand in hand with human interaction are in an ever improving situation.

 ### Mission